ARMmbed/mbed-client/README.md

 **Note**: Currently, this API supports only non-secure mode operations.
 Security features will be added in upcoming  releases.

-Once you have the bootstrap object ready, all you need to do is to call the bootstrap API by passing this object as parameter.
+When you have the bootstrap object ready, you only need to call the bootstrap API by passing this object as parameter.

 ```
 M2MInterface::bootstrap(M2MSecurity* bootstrap_object);
 ```

-Since this is an asynchronous operation, you will receive the result of this operation through callback defined in `m2minterfaceobserver.h` that you should be handling in your application.
+Because this is an asynchronous operation, you will receive the result of it through a callback defined in `m2minterfaceobserver.h` that you are handling in your application.

 If the bootstrap operation is successful and the client can fetch the mbed Device Server information from the Bootstrap Server, your application will receive the following callback: